On Good-for-MDPs Automata: PSPACE -Hardness

 \section{{\sf PSPACE}-Hardness}

 We show that the problem of checking whether or not a given NBW is GFM is {\sf PSPACE}-hard.
 The reduction is from the NFA universality problem, which is known to be {\sf PSPACE}-complete~\cite{StockmeyerM73}.
 Given an NFA $\A$, the NFA universality problem asks whether $\A$ accepts every string, that is, whether $\lang(\A) = \Sigma^{*}$.
+We additionally require the NFA $\A$ to be non-empty.
 We first give an overview of how this reduction works.
-Given a complete NFA $\A$, we first construct an NBW $\A_f$ (\cref{def:NFA-to-NBA}) which can be shown to be GFM (\cref{lemma:NBW-GFM}).
+Given a non-empty complete NFA $\A$, we construct an NBW $\A_f$ (\cref{def:NFA-to-NBA}) which can be shown to be GFM (\cref{lemma:NBW-GFM}).
 Using this NBW $\A_f$, we then construct another NBW $\fork(\A_f)$ (\cref{def:fork-NBA}).
 We complete the argument by showing in \cref{lemma:reduction-from-NFA-universality} that the NBW $\fork(\A_f)$ is GFM if, and only if, $\A$ accepts the universal language.